Bali travel guide, a 3-week itinerary

 Nusa Ceningan and Lembongan are connected via a yellow suspension bridge which is just wide enough to cross it with a motorbike.
 The life on the Nusa Islands is good and we would recommend staying on Ceningan for one or two nights.
 Nusa Ceningan is just a 20-min trip from Nusa Lembongan town.

 Bali’s absolutely best time to visit runs from May until July.
 However, if you are a surfer you might want to pick another season.
-May to October
+May to October is known as the best season to surf around Bali.

 Costs of food in Bali

 The price of food in Bali is different per city and kind of meal.
-Eat very local food in a not too fancy-looking place and you will pay $1.50 for a full plate of delicious food.
+Eat very local food in a not-too-fancy-looking place, and you will pay $1.50 for a full plate of delicious food.
 When eating across the road at this great-looking and tasting vegan place, you probably will pay somewhere from $5 – $8 per meal.